ubpb/alma_api/README.md

     The default format to use for each request.
 The client supports `"json"` and `"xml"`.
 The default is `"json"`.
 4. `language`
     The language used by Alma for error messages and textual information.
 The default is English (`"en"`).
 To change this, set this parameter to any 2-letter language code that is supported and enabled in Alma (see the mapping table "Institution Languages" in Alma).
+5. `timeout`
+    The max number of seconds (Integer, Float) to wait for a request to complete.
+The default is `nil` which uses the default of the underlying Faraday adapter (`Net::HTTP`).

 ### Creating a client